nbip/vae-mdl/README.md

 ## Notes
 In a decoder, if you are using `stride=2` from your second-to-last to last layer, each set of 2x2 pixel is a linear projection of some single pixel in the previous layer.
 Maybe that is not desirable.
 Instead have one more conv layer in the end with `stride=1`

+## Learnings:
+In the loss I was reducing over last three axes, but when I changed the latent variable to dense from h, w, c this caused trouble.